CrossRef/dul-tool/docs/DUL-Authentication-Recommendation.md

   5. When a JKU is published at a URL, the content MUST NOT be subsequently changed.
 6. Every DUL message MUST be sent as a JWT.
   1. Every message MUST have the `iss` field in the JOSE header.
-  2. The value of the `iss` field MUST be the Publisher ID.
+  2. The value of the `iss` field MUST be the Producer ID.
   3. Every message MUST include an `alg` field.
   4. The `alg` field MUST have a value of `none`, `hm256` or `rs256`.
     1. An `alg` value of `none` signifies Level 1.